-

 Tempurity Servers and Tempurity Monitor

-client computers may need to be configured with certain Windows options that
+client computers may need to be configured with certain

 enhance reliability, including power and Windows Update options.